FAQs

 I also have cancellations almost every week, so if you’re in a hurry to be seen, please reach out to be added to my cancellation list.

-Do I have to be a professional to work with you?
+Do I have to live in Connecticut to work with you?

-How do I know if you are the right provider for me?
+How do I know if career therapy is right for me?

 What are your rates?